synaptics-astra/doc/linux/index.rst

 SPI U-Boot is similar to USB U-Boot except that U-Boot runs from SPI flash.
-The SPI flash may be located on the main board of Astra Machina or it may be a located on a SPI duagher card which is pluged into the device.
+The SPI flash may be located on the main board of Astra Machina or it may be a located on a SPI daughter card which is plugged into the device.
 Once SPI U-Boot is running on the board it can be used to write an image to the eMMC.

 .. _spi_sd_boot: